wso2/docs-is/en/includes/guides/authorization/user-impersonation.md

 This guide explains how you can implement user impersonation in {{product_name}}.

+## Configure your application for user impersonation

+You can go through the following steps to prepare your application for user impersonation.

-## Prerequisite
+### Prerequisite

 To get started, you need to have an application registered in Asgardeo.
 If you don't already have one, [register a web app with OIDC]({{base_path}}/guides/applications/register-oidc-web-app/).

-## Configure your application for user impersonation

-You can go through the following steps to prepare your application for user impersonation.

 ### Step 1: Authorize application for user impersonation

-Your application should be authorized to consume to your applciation for user impersonation, you need to subscribe your application to consume the user impersonation API.
+Your application should be authorized to consume the user impersonation API.
 To do so,

 1. On the {{ product_name }} Console, go to **Applications**.